chinamike65/hugo-tuolesi/content/book1/book1en.md

 Misunderstood what?
 It's just that some people think that once you enter Buddhism, you are a monk, and you don't need a family.

-For example, a donor I have known for several years, I said you should take refuge.
+For example, there is a donor I have known for several years, and I said you should take refuge.

-He said, Master, no, I still have a wife and children.
-When they are able to stand on their own, I will take refuge in you.
+He said, "Master, no, I still have a wife and children.
+When they are able to stand on their own, I will take refuge in you."

 A misunderstanding, a huge misunderstanding, cultivation is not like this.